yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-payment.md

 ## Step 3: Start the checkout process

 You will start the checkout process.
-To do it, use the `secureFields` function and provide the necessary configuration parameters.
+To do it, use the `secureFields` function and provide the necessary configuration parameters:

 The essential parameters are the `country_code`, which determines the country for which the payment process is configured, and `checkoutSession`, which refers to the current payment's checkout session.